popsim-consortium/stdpopsim/docs/tutorial.rst

 .. code-block:: console

-    $ stdpopsim HomSap -c chr22 -l 0.05 -o foo.ts -d OutOfAfrica_2T12 2 3
+    $ stdpopsim HomSap -c chr22 -l 0.05 -o foo.ts -d OutOfAfrica_2T12 AFR:2 EUR:3

-Note that the number of samples from each population are simply specified as two numbers at the end of the command.
-There must be *two* numbers because the model has two populations that we can sample from
+Note that the number of samples from each population are simply specified as ``<population_name>:<number_of_samples>`` at the end of the command.
+Omitted populations will have no samples in the resulting tree sequence.
-The order of those numbers is the same as the order specified in the model documentation.
-In this case, ``2 3`` means we are simulating two African American samples and three European American samples.

 .. note::
     Many demographic models were inferred or calibrated using a mutation rate that